Zach Parise breaks tie, Wild edge Maple Leafs 4-3

 Coyle cut the deficit to 2-1 at 9:10 when he scored his seventh on a rebound and the Wild tied it at 5:09 of the second when Koivu swatted his sixth past a down-and-out Hutchinson.

-Nylander responded with his first at 8:16 when he beat Dubnyk upstairs to make it 3-2.
+Nylander responded with his first goal of the year when he beat Dubnyk upstairs at 8:16 to make it 3-2.
 The winger had just two points in his 11 previous games since his contract impasse with the Leafs ended on Dec.
 1 with a six-year, $45 million deal.

-NOTES: Marner’s goal seven seconds into the game tied Charlie Conacher’s team record for fastest goal at the start of a game set Feb.
-6, 1932, against the Boston Bruins. ...
+NOTES: Marner’s first goal tied Charlie Conacher’s team record set Feb.
+6, 1932 against the Boston Bruins. ...
 Hutchinson was 1-1-2 with an .839 save percentage and a 4.18 goals-against average in four games for the Panthers this season, but was a respectable 43-39-11 with a .910 save percentage and a 2.65 GAA in 102 games between 2013 and 2018 with Winnipeg. ...
 Hutchinson and fellow netminder Kasimir Kaskisuo were recalled from the Toronto Marlies of the American Hockey League on an emergency basis with both No. 1 goalie Frederik Andersen (groin) and backup Garret Sparks (concussion protocol) out.
 Andersen is on injured reserve while Sparks, who took a shot up high in Wednesday’s practice after starting Toronto’s last three games, sat out for precautionary reasons. ...
 Tavares and Matthews were named as Toronto’s All-Star representatives. ...
 Scotiabank Arena had significantly more kids than usual for a matinee start that included a flashy opening ceremony with children dressed up as players, referees and announcers.
 There were even miniature versions of Leafs coach Mike Babcock and famed Hockey Night in Canada commentator Don Cherry.

 UP NEXT